rheamathias/SOFE3980U-Lab3-Part1/README.md

       ``` cmd
       kubectl exec -it  <pod-name>  -- mysql -uroot -p
       ```
-      Kubernetes exec command allows you to execute a certain command within a certain pod in interactive (-i option) and by using the Linux terminal (-t option).
+      Kubernetes exec command allows you to execute a particular command within a specific pod in interactive (-i option) and by using the Linux terminal (-t option).
 The command we want to execute is mysql which opens a CLI to the MySQL database.
-It has two options, the first is **-u** followed by the username, i.e. root.
-The second is **-p** which asks you to enter the root password you got in a).
-Note, there is no whitespace between the **-u** and **root**.
+It has two options: **-u** followed by the username, i.e., root, and **-p** followed by the root password you got. **Note** that there is no whitespace between the **-u** and **root**.
       **Note**: for security reasons, the password remains invisible while you type or paste it.
-   4. After successful login to the MySQL server, it's recommended to change the root password, using the following MySQL command (don't forget to replace **\<new-password\>** with a password of your choice).
+   4. After successful login to the MySQL server, it's recommended to change the root password using the following MySQL command (don't forget to replace **\<new-password\>** with a password of your choice).
       ```sql
       ALTER USER 'root'@'localhost' IDENTIFIED BY '<new-password>' ;
       ```